Sexual Misconduct

 The College prohibits employees from entering consensual romantic or sexual relationships with each other if one is the direct or indirect supervisor of the other.
 The College prohibits faculty members and students from entering consensual romantic or sexual relationships with each other if one is the instructor of the other.

-Employees in a supervisory subordinate relationship are prohibited from explicitly or implicitly suggesting or recommending or agreeing that either employee transfer or be transferred to another position or leave employment with the intention of circumventing this policy.
+Employees in a supervisory-subordinate relationship are prohibited from explicitly or implicitly suggesting or recommending or agreeing that either employee transfer or be transferred to another position or leave employment with the intention of circumventing the College's policy.

-Individuals in an instructor-student relationship are prohibited from explicitly or implicitly suggesting or recommending or agreeing that the student enrolled in the faculty member’s class drop the class or withdraw from enrollment in the College or that the faculty member withdraw from the class or from employment with the College with the intention of circumventing this policy.
+Individuals in an instructor-student relationship are prohibited from explicitly or implicitly suggesting or recommending or agreeing that the student enrolled in the faculty member’s class drop the class or withdraw from enrollment in the College or that the faculty member withdraw from the class or from employment with the College with the intention of circumventing the College's policy on consensual relationships.

-The prohibition on consensual relationships shall apply for the duration of the supervisor subordinate or instructor-student relationship and for a period of one calendar year after such relationship has ended.
+The prohibition on consensual relationships applies for the duration of the supervisor-subordinate or instructor-student relationship.

 Designation of Title IX Coordinator